Verses In Solitude

 Has he truly grown, or is he still who he was before his thoughtful verses?
 For if no other sees him, from what he once were, to what he is now, how does he know he has surpassed his own dwelling?
 How does he know his words bring remedy if no other has consumed his words and felt cure of melancholy?

 For even scientists, must have guided supply of medicine among a controlled population to see results.
 If one is healed, but the rest die, is the cure effective?

-How can we ever know, for many poets cling to their own heads, their own existence, as if that is all that their is.
-Pouring their heart in soul from ink onto a canvass that bears no ears, no heart.
+How can we ever know, for many poets cling to their own heads, their own existence, as if that is all that there is.
+Pouring their heart and soul from ink onto a canvass that bears no ears, no heart.
 What can come of such a poet if they are not heard?

 I fear madness would devour them, clouding their judgement slowly.
 Leaving them in turmoil in fear that their words are no more worthy than what they say of themselves.
 Much disdain would follow suit in such unholy obssesion.

 For a brief moment, I could see his heart swell with joy upon his first few thrilling creations.
 Pieces that draw his deepest, darkest, and most gut wrenching despair from his blameful base.
 Finding a taste of what life has been snuffed by years of neglect, filth that has been released and cleansed from his soul.

 But what does one do when there is no discussion of the meaning behind it all?
 When the only thoughts to speak of is his own.
 How does one find growth in thought, in design if he leads a life of solitude from debate?

 Does his heart not run dry, does his ink not became stale in the absence of experience, of experimentation?
 The lacking use of his own voice would dwindle to an insanity of living in his own mind.
 Drooling upon words as if an inflicted patient seized to the constraints of padded walls an misery.

 So if I must say one thing from this thought, be not the poet that jails his words as much has he jails himself.